5 min read

 - Starring you down

 Also, fear reactions such as submissive behavior and tucking the tail between their legs can also indicate an extreme fear condition, which can result in fear biting.
-A frightened dog may also flee--if possible find assistance to block off the dog’s escape routes, and contain the dog before approaching a frightened, injured dog.
+A frightened dog may also flee--if possible find assistance to block off the dog’s escape routes, and contain the dog in order to help them.

-If a dog is injured avoid the temptation to hug the dog.
-Although this is a human reaction to distress, an injured dog can perceive this as being trapped, and a hug puts you in close range where you can be injured.
-Even if the dog is not normally aggressive, they may bite when they are in pain and precautions should be taken.
-A further risk you should consider is that If the dog is not yours, you will not know if they are current on their rabies vaccinations, so extra care to avoid a bite should be taken.
+If a dog is injured, avoid the temptation to hug them.
+Although this is a human reaction to distress, an injured dog can perceive this as being trapped, and a hug puts you in close range where you can be hurt.
+Even if the pup is not normally aggressive, they may bite when they are in pain and precautions should be taken.
+A further risk you should consider is that if the dog is not yours, you will not know if they are current on their rabies vaccinations, so extra care to avoid a bite should be taken.

 Remember when approaching an injured dog to take safety precautions, assess the situation, and obtain appropriate help if possible.
-Recognize that an injured dog may be frightened and aggressive and mitigate this with slow, cautious movements, a makeshift leash and muzzle, and careful patience when approaching an injured dog.
+Recognize that a wounded canine may be frightened and aggressive and mitigate this with slow, cautious movements, a makeshift leash and muzzle, and careful patience when approaching.
 There is a risk of being bitten or the dog fleeing the situation and coming to more harm.
 Be sure to prevent the dog from putting themselves or you in harm's way.
-As pet owners, we want to help a dog in distress, but thinking about and planning the best approach, rather than automatically reacting, will make your help more effective, and prevent further injury to yourself and the dog.
+As pet owners, we want to help a dog in distress, but thinking about and planning the best approach, rather than automatically reacting, will make your help more effective.